orangeblock/euler/README.md

 Euler
 ----

-Solving Euler's problems using python, ruby & clojure.
+Solving Euler's problems using python, ruby, clojure & perl.
 Be a good lad and don't copy these if you haven't solved them ;)